Pandora (computer): DragonBox Pyra

 The Dragonbox Pyra is the spiritual successor of the OpenPandora device, and shares some of the original Pandora team members.
-The Pyra is designed and developed in close connection with the OpenPandora community, taking their feedback and experience with the Pandora into account.
-The OpenPandora GmbH, residing in Germany, organizes design, prototyping and the production in Europe (Greece and Germany).
+The Pyra is designed and developed in close connection with the OpenPandora community, including their feedback and experience with Pandora.
+The OpenPandora GmbH, residing in Germany, organizes design, prototyping, and production in Europe (Greece and Germany).

 The project entered prototyping stage in 2015.
 Pre-orders began on 1 May 2016, with a final release date still undefined.
-In August 2020 the first production model had been shipped, but only to developers, as the software wasn't ready.
+In August 2020, the first production model had been shipped, but only to developers, as the software wasn't ready.

 Similar products

-Other single-board computers using OMAP3500 series processors include OSWALD developed by Oregon State University students for computer science education, Beagle Board, IGEPv2, Touch Book, and Gumstix Overo series.
-The Gizmondo 2 was to be a potential commercial competitor of the Pandora, but the Gizmondo 2 was cancelled.
+Other single-board computers using OMAP 3530 series processors include OSWALD developed by Oregon State University students for computer science education, BeagleBoard, IGEPv2, Touch Book, and Gumstix Overo series.
+The cancelled Gizmondo 2 was to be a potential commercial competitor of Pandora.

 GPD Win can also run Linux.